carpentries/amy/README.md

 1. Open <http://127.0.0.1:8000/workshops/> in your browser and start clicking.
 Use the default "admin" as username and password.

 1. Shut down the local server by typing `Ctrl-C`.
-Shut down the Docker Redis instance with:
+Shut down the database instance with:

     ~~~
     docker compose -f docker/docker-compose.yml -p amy down